gddavis21/CarND-Term2-Controls-MPC/README.md

     + Transform waypoints into vehicle coordinates.
 The coordinate frame is zeroed at vehicle location, with x-axis aligned to vehicle orientation.
     + Best-fit a cubic polynomial to vehicle-relative waypoints, using standard polynomial regression.
 The resulting polynomial is used as the reference (desired) trajectory for the vehicle.
     + Transform vehicle state to vehicle coordinates.
 This is easy--vehicle position and orientation are simply set to zero!
-  * Apply MPC actuator prediction
     + Compensate vehicle state for actuator latency.
+  * Apply MPC optimization to compute steering angle & throttle:
     + Compute initial cross-track error and orientation error.
-    + Utilize Ipopt/CppAD libraries to setup and solve MPC nonlinear optimization problem.
+    + Setup and solve MPC optimization problem.
   * Return optimized 1st time-step actuator values to simulator.

 ## Implementation Details